niinzir/microsoft/70-697/3_storage_security/file_system.md

 ### Dynamic Storage

-Dynamci storage is uspported by Windows 2000 and newer and allows storage to be configured as volumes.
+Dynamic storage is spported by Windows 2000 and newer and allows storage to be configured as volumes.

 ### GPT